bjornlalin/coursera-data-scientist-capstone/final/index.md

 The model was generated using the <a href="https://quanteda.io/">quanteda</a> and <a href="https://cran.r-project.org/web/packages/data.table/">data.table</a> R packages.
 These two libraries proved very useful and easy to work with, thanks to the community resources available at http://datasciencespecialization.github.io/ for pointing to these resources.

 <h4>Dataset</h4>
-The dataset was provided by the Coursera course and contained three distinct datasets: tweets, news articles and blog posts.
-To generate the training data for the model, I extracted a random sample with 2% of the entries and merged these into a single dataset.
+* The dataset was provided by the Coursera course and contained three distinct datasets: tweets, news articles and blog posts
+* To generate the training data for the model, I extracted a random sample with 2% of the entries and merged these into a single dataset

-Thank you
+* Data in en_US locale was used for this project

+Demo application
 ========================================================

+* Demo application provides a web interface with a simple text input field, and suggests the next word based on the last three words typed.
+* The model loads in a matter of a few seconds.
+* <a href="https://for-the-course-of-course.shinyapps.io/coursera_capstone_project/">Demo application available here</a>

 Thank you for your attention.